Crocus City Hall attack: Background

-Prior warnings from other countries disregarded
+Prior warnings from other countries

 On 7 March, the United States Embassy in Moscow warned that "extremists have imminent plans to target large gatherings in Moscow, to include concerts" and advised US citizens to "avoid large gatherings over the next 48 hours," to avoid crowds, to stay updated by monitoring local media, and to maintain awareness of surroundings.
 Canada and the United Kingdom also issued similar warnings to their citizens in Russia.
 That day, the US also privately warned Russian officials of the danger of an impending attack from IS–KP from intelligence gathered earlier in March, under the US intelligence community's "duty to warn" requirement, specifically mentioning the Crocus City Hall venue.
 US officials later stated to The New York Times that the attack was related to the prior US warning, and also said that the intelligence reports that the warning was based on had been shared with Russian officials before the attack.
-In contrast, the Russian ambassador to the United States, Anatoly Antonov, said that in regards to the attacks "no concrete information, nothing was passed to us", while the head of the FSB, Alexander Bortnikov, said that the US warning was "of a general nature".
+In contrast, the Russian ambassador to the United States, Anatoly Antonov, said that regarding the attacks "no concrete information, nothing was passed to us", while the head of the FSB, Alexander Bortnikov, said that the US warning was "of a general nature".

 Three days before the Crocus City Hall attack, President Vladimir Putin told the board of the FSB that Western warnings of a potential attack inside Russia were "provocative" and "resemble outright blackmail and the intention to intimidate and destabilise our society".

 Ten days after the attack, it was reported that Iran had also warned Russia that a major "terrorist operation" was being planned, based on information gathered from IS militants arrested after the Kerman bombings.
 Despite coming from, as described by the news agency Reuters, a "diplomatic ally" of Putin's government, the notification was allegedly dismissed.
 Iran's communications have been said to have not included the specific target on Russian soil.